Waddell Wilson: Legacy

-Wilson received the "Golden Wrench Award" by the North Carolina Stock Car Racing Hall Of Fame in 2006, the same year that Waltrip was inducted in the hall of Fame.
+Wilson received the Golden Wrench Award from the North Carolina Stock Car Racing Hall of Fame in 2006, the same year that Waltrip was inducted.
 Wilson was selected to be one of three retired crew chiefs to vote for the inaugural class for the NASCAR Hall of Fame.
-He was featured on the April 9, 2003 episode of the Speed television channel's show Men Behind the Wrenches.
+He was featured on the April 9, 2003, episode of the Speed television channel's show Men Behind the Wrenches.

 Personal life

 Wilson is married to Barbara Wilson.
 They have two sons and one daughter, and they all work in motorsports.

 Author

 In 1990, Wilson released a book on preparing race motors called Race Engine Preparation.